Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Domain-specific Challenges and Opportunities

 \textit{Personality}, often represented via the Big Five Model (aka Five Factor Model), describes traits along the dimensions of openness, conscientiousness, extraversion, agreeability, and neuroticism~\cite{https://doi.org/10.1111/j.1467-6494.1992.tb00970.x}.
 While personality can also be part of a persona description, it goes beyond common persona definitions, especially in the context of music because of its nuanced relationship with musical perception and preferences.
 For instance, correlations have been identified between personality traits and acoustical properties such as loudness or tempo~\cite{melchiorre_personality_2020}, genre preferences~\cite{doi:10.1177/0305735607070382}, and perceived emotion~\cite{schedl_interrelation_2018}.
 Based on such insights, a few attempts to integrate personality information into the music recommendation process have been made~\cite{DBLP:conf/recsys/LuT18,DBLP:conf/jcdl/LiuH20,DBLP:conf/aaai/Shen0LMBWCCH20}.
 Furthermore, modeling affective states of listeners is strongly related to modeling \textit{listening intents}, because mood regulation is one of the dominant reasons why humans listen to music~\cite{schafer_psychological_2013}.
-Eliciting affective cues such as \textit{emotions} (short-lasting reactions in response to a stimulus), \textit{mood} (longer-lasting episodes independent of a concrete stimulus), or \textit{sentiment} (general positive or negative attitude towards a concrete item) is therefore important to tailor recommendations to the user's current affective state.
+Eliciting affective cues such as \textit{emotions} (short-lasting reactions in response to a stimulus), \textit{mood} (longer-lasting episodes independent of a concrete stimulus), or \textit{sentiment} (general positive or negative attitude towards a concrete item or item group such as items of a certain brand) is therefore important to tailor recommendations to the user's current affective state.

-\paragraph{Music-specific challenges.} Compared to domains such as books, movies, or e-commerce~\cite{ramos2024transparent, gao2024end, zhou2024language}, music consumption presents a number of particular challenges for user modeling in the context of MRS:
+\paragraph{Music-specific challenges.} Compared to domains such as books, movies, or e-commerce~\cite{ramos2024transparent, gao2024end, zhou2024language}, music consumption presents a number of particular challenges for user modeling in the context of MRSs:

-\begin{enumerate} \item Music catalogs are extremely large, often spanning millions of tracks.
-Moreover, music catalogs tend to be very rich in terms of culture, music genres, year of production etc. As a result, users interact with hundreds or even thousands of unique tracks over time.
+\begin{enumerate} \item Music catalogs are extremely large, often spanning tens of millions of tracks.
+Moreover, music catalogs tend to be very rich in terms of culture, genre, year of production etc. As a result, users interact with hundreds or even thousands of unique tracks over time~\cite{schedl2018evaluation}.

 \item On music streaming platforms, the most common form of feedback is implicit.
 Implicit feedback refers to user actions and behaviors that are not explicitly provided as signals of preference.
 In this setting, feedback is typically derived from listening time or from binary listening events defined by a time threshold, often set at 30 seconds.
 The challenge stems from implicit feedback being a noisier signal of interest than explicit ratings or reviews~\cite{sguerra2025uncertainty}.
 Moreover, in the absence of explicit textual feedback, user preference modeling must rely on item metadata, whose quality varies considerably~\cite{matrosova2024recommender}.